Email Timeline Post Election 2016

 July 28, 2016 - Director of National Intelligence James Clapper shows reluctance to blame Russia for recent hacks on US political entities.

-July 28 – August 5, 2016: The Strzok-Page Texts and the Origins of the Trump-Russia Investigation
+July 28 – August 5, 2016: The Strzok-Page texts, a trip to London and the origins of the Trump-Russia investigation

 July 30, 2016 – Ohr and Page Testimony On Steele don’t match up